martinsumner/leveled/README.md

 ## Is this interesting?

-At the initiation of the project I accepted that making a positive contribution to this space is hard - given the superior brainpower and experience of those that have contributed to the KV store problem space in general, and the Riak backend space in particular.
+Making a positive contribution to this space is hard - given the superior brainpower and experience of those that have contributed to the KV store problem space in general, and the Riak backend space in particular.

-The target at inception was to do something interesting, something that articulates through working software the potential for improvement to exist by re-thinking certain key assumptions and trade-offs.
+The target at inception was to do something interesting, to re-think certain key assumptions and trade-offs, and prove through working software the potential for improvements to be realised.

 [Initial volume tests](docs/VOLUME.md) indicate that it is at least interesting.
-With improvements in throughput multiple configurations, with the improvement becoming more marked as the test progresses (and the base data volume becomes more realistic).
+With improvements in throughput for multiple configurations, with this improvement becoming more marked as the test progresses (and the base data volume becomes more realistic).

-The delta in the table below  is the comparison in Riak performance between Leveled and Leveldb.
+The delta in the table below  is the comparison in Riak performance between the identical test run with a Leveled backend in comparison to Leveldb.

 Test Description                  | Hardware     | Duration |Avg TPS    | Delta (Overall)  | Delta (Last Hour) :---------------------------------|:-------------|:--------:|----------:|-----------------:|-------------------: